sancarn/vba-articles/_posts/2023-10-18-why-do-people-use-vba.md

 Data Importance | S   | S   | S   | S   | S   | S/C | A   | B   | S   | S   | S   | S   | A   |
 Replica of      | N/A | D1  | N/A | ~D3 | N/A | N/A | N/A | N/A | ~D4 | N/A | N/A | N/A | N/A |

-> Note: Online replicas are de facto replica's in terms of data's importance, although the reason we need to connect to them is diminished
+> Note: Online replicas are de facto replicas in terms of data's importance, although the reason we need to connect to them is diminished

-Finally, let's look at our Automation Platforms and how these link to our Data Platforms.
-Links shown in the diagram are where the automation platform can access the data from the various data resources:
+Finally, let's examine how our Automation Platforms link to our Data Platforms.
+Links shown in the diagram are where the automation platform can access the data from the various data platforms/sources:

 ![_](./assets/img/who-uses-vba-data-platform-vs-automation-platform.png)